 During the fires, 1,500 of you literally saved our sanctuary.
 We are so incredibly grateful for this miracle of an outpouring of support for the animals here.

-A Place of Peace is the largest farm animal sanctuary in Australia.
+A Place of Peace is the largest farm animal and wild horse sanctuary in Australia.
 We feed, water and care for almost 500 large animals.
-And since the November bushfires, we're also caring for over 100 wild animals in desperate need of food and water.
+And since the November bushfires, we're also caring for over 100 wild native animals in desperate need of food and water.
 And somewhere to call home.
+Their forest land was and still is, incinerated.
+It has not recovered.

-We kept all the animals safe and well through severe drought, unprecedented fires, floods, dust storms, and heatwaves.
-Now a global pandemic brings fresh uncertainty.
+We kept all the animals safe and well through severe drought, unprecedented fires, floods, dust storms, heatwaves and a global pandemic.

-And winter is coming — the hardest time of year for us.
-We still need your help!
-Join our family of donors in a Kindness Revolution and support the effort of making sure all the residents of A Place of Peace have plenty of food for the months to come, keeping them warm, cosy , happy and healthy.
+And now it is winter.
+Please join our family of donors in a Kindness Revolution, supporting the effort of making sure all the residents of A Place of Peace have plenty of food for the months to come, keeping them warm, cosy , happy and healthy.

-Click Donate Now to help the Deep Peace Trust's farm animal sanctuary, A Place of Peace.
+Click Donate Now to help the Deep Peace Trust's farm animal and wild horse sanctuary, A Place of Peace.

 A Place of Peace